 If you haven’t seen this film advertised then you probably don’t even know what it is about.
 So here’s a little run-through.
 Jess (Scarlett Johansson), a politician in mid-campaign, is getting married.
 Her very protective freshman roommate Alice (Jillian Bell), plans a weekend for her best friend’s bachelorette party in Miami.
 Accompanying them are previous girlfriends, Blair (Zoë Kravitz) and Frankie (Ilana Glazer).
 The four of them concludes best friends from college.
 Finally is Jess’ friend from Australia, Pippa (Kate McKinnon); an unexpected guest that, to say the least, Alice doesn’t appreciate.
 Things start to go horrendously wrong when they accidentally kill a male stripper… Like I said, things massively escalate.
 Meanwhile, husband-to-be Peter (Paul W. Downs) panics when a phone call from his fiancé has some major miscommunication issues.

 ‘Rough Night’ is a film of an extreme bachelorette party that has gone majorly wrong.
 The actresses are great and it’s good to see such a different film of where women behave badly.
+Coming down to it, however, I wouldn’t say I would watch this film over and over again, watching it once was enough for me.
 It is a film for older ages and is extremely inappropriate at many times.
 What do you think they do when they accidentally kill a male stripper in a house mostly made of glass on a bachelorette vacation while drunk and high?